AmadiMichael/evm_simulator_rs/README.md

 # EVM SIMULATOR WRITTEN IN RUST

-Evm simulator with suppport for ERC20, ERC721 and ERC1155
+Evm simulator with suppport for ERC20, ERC721 and ERC1155.
+Supports batch simulations now!

 ## It detects the following in each simulated transaction